 Skip to content

-pgpipe streams row and schema changes from one PostgreSQL database to another in real time — with strict transaction ordering, automatic DDL sync, a built-in web dashboard, dead-letter queue, and Prometheus metrics.
+pgpipe streams row changes from one PostgreSQL database to another in real time — with strict transaction ordering, a built-in web dashboard, a dead-letter queue, and Prometheus metrics.
 Built for analytics replicas, disaster recovery, and zero-downtime database moves.

 Free to use for everyone in v1.
 No registration, no email wall.